Hawaii Certification Institute for School Leaders (HICISL)

 Address: 345 Puuhale Road Room 106, Honolulu, HI 96819

-Student interested in the master’s option see Master’s in K12 information.
+Student interested in the master’s option, please see Master’s in K12 information.

 Courses offered in combination as online, hybrid, or in-person on the Mānoa campus.
 Courses are offered through the Departments of Educational Administration in the College of Education.
 Students are able to complete the program in 2 years.

 The University of Hawai‘i at Mānoa College of Education is committed to supporting your career advancement goals.
-HICISL participants who are new to the program are eligible to receive tuition reimbursement of $500 for each selected course if the participant maintains a B grade or higher.*
+All HICISL participants may be eligible to receive $500 per selected course, subject to the availability of funds, given the current university budget situation.

 - EDEA 601: Introduction to Educational Administration (3)